Washington DC VA Medical Center

 The more than 2,000 employees and volunteers of the Washington DC VA Medical Center take great pride in providing world-class health care to all Veterans in an environment that fosters compassion, commitment and service.

-Our mission is to respect and serve our Nation’s Veterans by honoring them with excellent health care at our main facility and at our four community-based outpatient clinics (CBOCs) located in Ft.
+Our mission is to respect and serve our Nation's Veterans by honoring them with safe, quality and compassionate health care while offering service excellence at our main facility and four community-based clinics (CBOCs) located in Ft.
 Belvoir, VA; Southeast Washington, DC; and in Charlotte Hall and Camp Springs, MD.
 The Medical Center also operates a Community Resource and Referral Center for homeless and at-risk Veterans which is open 24 hours a day, seven days a week.
+A new CBOC in Montgomery County is scheduled to open in August 2018 which will offer closer-to-home health care for the more than 44,600 Veterans living in the county.

-The Medical Center's culture and presence is transforming to meet the needs of more than 98,311 Veterans who are enrolled for VA health care in the Washington, DC metropolitan area.
+The Medical Center's culture and presence is transforming to meet the needs of more than 121,057 Veterans who are enrolled for VA health care in the Washington, DC metropolitan area.
 In FY 2017, the Medical Center had 961,156 patient encounters and we are excited about expanding programs and offering services to meet the unique needs of Veterans.

 The Medical Center